 BRPA’s Fall Meeting

-BRPA’s Fall Meeting was held in beautiful Little Switzerland, a sweet destination of shops and scenic beauty, located right on the Parkway.
+BRPA’s Fall Meeting in 2017 was held in beautiful Little Switzerland, a sweet destination of shops and scenic beauty, located right on the Parkway at Milepost 334.
 Our meeting was hosted by BRPA member Switzerland Inn.
 Switzerland Inn has a restaurant onsite, with unique offerings for everyone in our party and generous portions.
 The Inn kindly gifted attendees each a bottle of their signature wine, and thoroughly pampered us with their luxurious accommodations.

 We were fascinated at the gems, minerals, and historic mining equipment in the museum and on the grounds.

-We also heard from Parkway Partner organizations, the NPS – Blue Ridge Parkway on the process of selecting a new permanent Parkway Superintendent, and completed all our BRPA Board and organization business.
+We also heard from Parkway Partner organizations, the National Park Service on the process of selecting a new permanent Blue Ridge Parkway Superintendent, and completed all our BRPA Board and organization business.
 Many thanks to our gracious hosts at Switzerland Inn and Emerald Village.
 We invite members and anyone interested in becoming a BRPA member to join us at our next meeting.

 About Blue Ridge Parkway Association Meetings